-From the summit, we to the third camp at .
-The cold temperatures had caused a crust to form on the snowmade traveling more difficult. e slept a couple hours until the sun and the snow softened up.
+From the summit, we descended to the third camp at 5,182 metres.
+The cold temperatures had caused a crust to form on the snow that made traveling more difficult.
+We slept there for a couple of hours until the sun returned and the snow softened up.

-The next day we traveled down the ridge, packing up and taking all of the remaining gear from each of the three camps By midnight, we were off the mountainIn slightly more than twentyfour hours, with just a few hours sleep, we made it from the summit to the base of the mountain.
+The next day we traveled down the ridge, packing up and taking with us all of the remaining gear from each of the three camps.
+By midnight, we were off the mountain.
+In slightly more than twenty-four hours, with just a few hours sleep, we made it from the summit back to the base of the mountain.

 PHOTO - See the trapper nelson packs and the mukluks.
 We weren’t hindered by all this modern equipment.

 PHOTO – The fact that the front points of the crampons didn’t make it past the tip of the mukluks didn’t bother us too much, as you can see.
-We couldn’t ski with them but we couldn’t ski well with Kodiaks either.
+We couldn’t ski with them but we couldn’t ski well with the Kodiaks either.

-At the time of e didn’t know about mountain sickness and stuff, so we didn’t get it. e that it couldn’t catch us
+At the time of that trip we didn’t know anything about mountain sickness and that kind of stuff, so we didn’t get it.
+We traveled fast enough that it couldn’t catch us, I guess.

-Our only real problem was that e had planned for rice and noodles to be the mainstay of our diet.
-So, we ate rice rice sop, rice with sausages, rice with this, rice with that, and rice pudding .
+Our only real problem was that missing bag of noodles from the airdrop.
+We had planned for rice and noodles to be the mainstay of our diet.
+So, with the noodles lost in a crevasse, we ate rice – rice soup, rice with sausages, rice with this, rice with that, and rice pudding for dessert.
 Every meal.
+For three weeks.

 At basecamp we had one day of rest.

-On the trip out, we down the East Logan Glacier again and then onto the Hubbard GlacierOnce on the Hubbard, we changed course, way we came. we of the Hubbard Glacier and down the Donjek Glacier.
+On the trip out, we began down the East Logan Glacier again, and then onto the Hubbard Glacier.
+Once on the Hubbard, we changed course, returning via a different route than the way we came.
+This time, we traveled to the head of the Hubbard Glacier and down the Donjek Glacier.

-that return trip each of us hit a breaking point at time or anotherSmylie for instance, on the second day after we left base camp.
-He and for a day he just trudged along like a zombieThen, at the head of the Donjek Glacier, Hans lost it. we were traveling night and slein the dayt was cooler and the snow was a little harder, making the ice easier to onThat evening Hans get upNormally he was the one to shout and get everybody , but that I , “Hans, its time to go” and he said “Aw, I don’t give a dam”reached that point on the other side.
+On that return trip, each of us hit a breaking point at one time or another.
+Smylie, for instance, reached his on the second day after we left base camp.
+He was fed up, and for a day he just trudged along like a zombie.
+Then, at the head of the Donjek Glacier, Hans lost it.
+By this stretch of the trip, we were traveling by night (and slept in the day), because it was cooler then and the snow was a little harder, making the ice easier to move on.
+That evening Hans refused to get up.
+Normally, he was the one to shout and get everybody moving, but that night I had to say, “Hans, it’s time to go,” and he said, “Aw, I don’t give a damn”.
+He’d reached that point on the other side.

-So I got things rollinge were so tired and beyond caring that we traveled down unroped and some really dangerous .
-Finallywe of the glacierwas so broken up and full of crevasses near the that we had to and travel on the edge moraine.
-After nearly three weeks on ice, little green meadow rock rabbit hopped and a small stream meandered the clearing.
-We immediately set up camp, collapsed there and slept for twentyfour hours.
+So I got things rolling, and we continued to descend once more.
+All of us were so tired and beyond caring by then that we traveled down the glacier un-roped and made some really dangerous moves.
+Finally, though, we reached the toe of the glacier, everyone intact.

+The glacier was so broken up and full of crevasses near the toe that we had to retreat and travel on the edge moraine.
+After nearly three weeks on ice, we finally stepped back onto solid ground.
+In a little green meadow nearby, a rock rabbit hopped past, and a small stream meandered alongside the clearing.
+We immediately set up camp, collapsed there and slept for twenty-four hours.